Breakfast Television: Edmonton edition

 On May 7, 2015, Rogers announced the cancellation of Breakfast Television in Edmonton as part of cutbacks.
-It was replaced by a spin-off known as Dinner Television, which was a two-hour weeknight newsmagazine which did not contain original news reporting.
-Encores of the previous edition of Dinner Television with an "L-bar" displaying updated news and weather information were broadcast during its former morning timeslot.
-Dinner Television was subsequently cancelled and replaced by the newly relaunched CityNews in 2017.
-The morning timeslot is now filled by CityLine.
+It was replaced by a spin-off known as Dinner Television, a new two-hour evening program hosted by Jason Strudwick, joined by BT personalities Bridget Ryan and Courtney Theriault.
+The program was a newsmagazine with discussion segments, and did not feature original news reporting.
+The former BT timeslot was filled by encores of the previous evening's edition of Dinner Television with on-screen news, traffic, and weather information.
+Dinner Television was subsequently cancelled in 2017 with the relaunch of local CityNews Edmonton newscasts.